Sigyn: Goddess of Victory in Norse Mythology

 What is Loki’s wife’s name?

-Loki’s Aesir wife is named Sigyn, which means victorious girlfriend in old Norse.
-He also had three children with the giantess Angrboda.
+Loki’s Aesir wife is named Sigyn, which means victorious girlfriend in Old Norse.
+He also had three children with the giantess Angrboda, and he is the mother of the eight-legged horse Sleipnir when he was shapeshifted into a mare.

 Who kills Loki?

 At Ragnarok, Loki will fight to the death with Heimdall, and the two will kill one another.
 Fenrir will kill Odin and then be killed by Odin’s son Vidarr.
-Thor and Jormungandr will fight to the death, Tyr will fight to the death with Garm, and Freyr will fight to the death with Surtr.
+Thor and Jormungandr will fight to the death, Tyr will fight to the death with Garm, the guard dog of Helheim, and Freyr will fight to the death with fire giant Surtr.

 Leave a Reply